Harnessing Python's Context Managers for Resource Management: Patterns and Best Practices

 Introduction

 Resource management is one of those programming tasks that quietly underpins robust applications: files, network connections, locks, temporary directories, and more.
 Mishandle them and you'll leak resources, corrupt data, or introduce race conditions.
-Python's context managers and the with
+Python's context managers and the with statement are designed to make resource management safe, concise, and readable.

 In this post you'll learn: